kamalim/kamalim.github.com/_posts/2013-05-02-how-to-create-you-own-vagrant-base-boxes.md

     $vagrant init ## This will create a Vagrantfile which will serve as the default vagrantfile.

     ##copy the id_rsa into the vagrant_repo directory

     $vagrant package --base <name of the virtual box vm> --output ubuntu.box --Vagrantfile Vagrantfile --include id_rsa

+   9.This will create a vagrant base box ubuntu.box in the vagrant_repo directory.

+   10.Add the Vagrant box to your project:

+     $mkdir my_project
+     $cd my_project
+     $vagrant box add ubuntu ~/vagrant_repo/ubuntu.box
+     $vagrant init

+     ##Add the below lines in your Vagrantfile

+     config.vm.define :vm1 do |vm1_config|
+       vm1_config.vm.box = "ubuntu"

+     $vagrant up

+   Thus the ubuntu base box is created and added to a project.